Video Unsupervised Domain Adaptation with Deep Learning: A Comprehensive Survey: Introduction

 While UDA with deep learning greatly improves the generalizability and portability of models by tackling domain shift, prior research for visual applications generally focused on image data.
 An intuitive method for \textit{video unsupervised domain adaptation} (VUDA) is to extend UDA methods for images to videos by directly substituting the image feature extractor with a video feature extractor (e.g., substituting 2D CNNs with 3D CNNs).
 Meanwhile, video representations obtained through conventional video feature extractors are mainly from spatial features.
 However, videos contain not only spatial features but also temporal features as well as features of other modalities, e.g., optical flow and audio features.
 Domain shift would occur for all of these features.
 Therefore, such a vanilla substitution strategy that ignores domain shift across the multiple modalities of features produces inferior results for VUDA.

 Subsequently, various VUDA methods have been proposed to explicitly deal with the issue of domain shift for video tasks.
-Generally, they can be categorized into five categories: a) adversarial-based method, where feature generators are trained jointly with additional domain discriminators in an adversarial manner, with domain-invariant features obtained if the domain discriminators failed to discriminate whether they originate from the source or target domains; b) discrepancy-based (or metric-based) methods, where the discrepancy between the source and target domains are explicitly computed, while the target domain is aligned with the source domain by applying metric learning approaches, optimized with metric-based objectives such as MDD~\cite{zhang2019bridging}, CORAL~\cite{sun2016return}, and MMD~\cite{long2015learning}; c) semantic-based methods, where domain-invariant features are obtained subject to certain semantic constraints by leveraging approaches such as mutual information maximization~\cite{torkkola2003feature}, clustering~\cite{xu2005survey}, contrastive learning~\cite{khosla2020supervised,chen2020simple} and pseudo-labeling~\cite{lee2013pseudo,arazo2020pseudo}; d) composite methods, where domain-invariant features are extracted by optimizing a combination of different objectives (i.e., domain discrepancy objectives, adversarial objectives, and semantic-based objectives); and e) reconstruction-based methods, where domain-invariant features are extracted by encoders trained with data-reconstruction objectives with the network commonly structured as an encoder-decoder.
+Based on how source and target domains are aligned, the VUDA methods can be generally categorized into five categories: a) adversarial-based methods~\cite{jamal2018deep,chen2019temporal,chen2022multi}, where feature generators are trained jointly with additional domain discriminators in an adversarial manner, with domain-invariant features obtained if the domain discriminators failed to discriminate whether they originate from the source or target domains; b) discrepancy-based (or metric-based) methods~\cite{jamal2018deep,gao2020pairwise}, where the discrepancy between the source and target domains are explicitly computed, while the target domain is aligned with the source domain by applying metric learning approaches, optimized with metric-based objectives such as MDD~\cite{zhang2019bridging}, CORAL~\cite{sun2016return}, and MMD~\cite{long2015learning}; c) semantic-based methods~\cite{song2021spatio,kim2021learning,sahoo2021contrast}, where domain-invariant features are obtained subject to certain semantic constraints by leveraging approaches such as mutual information maximization~\cite{torkkola2003feature}, clustering~\cite{xu2005survey}, contrastive learning~\cite{khosla2020supervised,chen2020simple}, and pseudo-labeling~\cite{lee2013pseudo,arazo2020pseudo}; d) reconstruction-based methods~\cite{wei2022unsupervised}, where domain-invariant features are extracted by encoders trained with data-reconstruction objectives with the network commonly structured as an encoder-decoder; and e) composite methods~\cite{gao2020pastn,choi2020shuffle,xu2021aligning}, where domain-invariant features are extracted by optimizing a combination of different objectives (i.e., domain discrepancy objectives, adversarial objectives, and semantic-based objectives).
+It is possible to further divide the relatively ambiguous semantic-based and composite-based methods into sub-categories based on the specific semantic information leveraged or how different alignment objectives are combined.
+However, thanks to the limited available research for VUDA, further sub-categorizing would result in trivial categories containing only few or even single available approach.
+As such, we stick to a broader categorization strategy to enable a broader picture of the current progress of VUDA approaches.